nautobot/nautobot-app-golden-config/docs/navigating-compliance.md

 configuration may be as a network engineer wants it, but the tool correctly considers it non-compliant, since the tool is only comparing two configurations.
 The tool makes no assumptions to determine what an engineer may want to do, but did not document via the configuration generation process.

-## Installation Instructions

-## Configuration Compliance Parsing Engine
+# Configuration Compliance Parsing Engine

 Configuration compliance is different then a simple unix diff.
 While the UI provides both, the compliance metrics are not influenced by the unix diff capabilities.
 One of the challenges of getting a device into compliance is the ramp up it takes to model and generate configurations for an entire